Snowmobiling Yellowstone's Lower Loop

 Lunch at Old Faithful

-Now close to Old Faithful, we started passing more groups.
-We passed a few nordic skiers, likely on a day trip from the Snow Lodge.
-We also passed a snowcoach headed away from Old Faithful.
+Now close to Old Faithful, we passed more groups.
+We saw a few Nordic skiers, likely on a day trip from the Snow Lodge.
+We also passed a snow coach headed south from Old Faithful.

 We approached Old Faithful at noon, passing a snow coach at junction.
 We parked in a line outside the Snow Lodge's main entrance.
-After checking out the lines in the Snow Lodge cafe, we brought our packed lunches to the boardwalk overlooking Old Faithful.
-I've seen Old Faithful quieter on fall/spring visits.
+After seeing the food lines in the Snow Lodge café, we brought packed lunches to the boardwalk overlooking Old Faithful.
+It was busier than some of my fall and spring visits.

 We ate, drank some cider and waited for an eruption.
-Finally, Old Faithful woke up—first with 4-5ft teases, then the real deal.
+Finally, Old Faithful woke up – first with 4-5ft teases, then the full eruption.

 After a few minutes, Old Faithful settled down and we gathered our bags.
 On the way back to our sleds, I stopped in the Visitor Center and Yellowstone Forever Store, taking advantage of the bathroom on the way out.

 With enough gas in our tanks, we skipped a refuel and hit the road.
-In retrospect, I cut it a bit close on my sled (stay tuned).
+In retrospect, I cut it close on my sled (stay tuned).

 It was already 1:30pm.
-We spent more time at Old Faithful than expected and would be cutting it close to 6pm with other planned stops.
-The group voted to prioritize Grand Prismatic and take our chances at Canyon.
+We spent more time at Old Faithful than expected and would cut it close to our 6pm deadline with other planned stops.
+The group voted to prioritize Grand Prismatic over Canyon.

 Grand Prismatic to Canyon

 The road was busy between Old Faithful and Madison Junction, filled with guided groups from West Yellowstone.
-I imagine the West Entrance is most popular for the Lower Loop in winter with accomodations right on the Park border.
+The West Entrance must be the most popular in winter with lodging right on the Park border.

 Guided sled groups moved slow at 20-25mph, so we passed quite a few to maintain the 35mph speed limit.
 We had a long way to go before sunset.

 Shortly after Old Faithful, we stopped at Grand Prismatic, the Park's most famous hot spring.
-The boardwalk was icy (forgot my micro-spikes).
+The boardwalk was icy and I forgot my YakTrax.
 Steam condenses and melts snow, which then refreezes into a slick surface.

 By 2:30pm, we hopped back on our sleds.
 The next scheduled stop was Canyon.
-We tried to make up time between Madison and Canyon junction, cutting it a bit close to our 6pm deadline.
+We tried to make up time between Madison and Canyon, cutting close to our 6pm deadline.

-We passed a few more groups on the way to Madison, then traffic slowed.
-From Madison to Norris, we passed a couple snowcoaches.
-We turned right at Norris (straight leadeds north to Mammoth), passing one more snowcoach returning from Canyon.
+We passed a few more groups on the way to Madison.
+Then, traffic slowed.
+From Madison to Norris, we passed only a couple snow coaches.
+We turned right at Norris (straight takes you north to Mammoth), passing one more snow coach returning from Canyon.
 That coach was our last company in the Park.

-It snowed harder in bouts along the route.
-A few times, we had to slow down to regroup.
-But overall, I felt very safe in the conditions.
+It snowed heavier a few times on that stretch.
+I had to slow down periodically to regroup.
+Overall, I felt very safe in the conditions.

-On the last stretch between Norris and Canyon, I watched the fuel gauge closely.
-It dropped below a quarter, then down to an eigth of a tank.
-A tow would be a hassle, so I hoped for the best.
+On the final stretch between Norris and Canyon, I watched my sled's fuel gauge closely.
+It dropped below a quarter, then down to an eighth of a tank.
+A tow would be a nightmare, so I crossed my fingers.

-To my relief, we descended into Canyon Junction at an eight of a tank, gas station in sight.
+To my relief, we descended into Canyon Junction holding at an eighth of a tank, gas station in sight.
 I pulled up to the closest pump.

 It was about 3:30pm.
 We decided we could spare 15 minutes for Artist Point.